Through a Direct Access Laboratory

 As with home testing, direct access testing (DAT) – also called direct-to-consumer (DTC) testing or patient-authorized testing –has been growing in popularity over the past several years.
 This is a type of testing in which consumers can order their own laboratory tests without a medical order from their health care provider.

 DAT is a reflection of Americans' focus on health and preventive medicine, offering the opportunity for patients to take a more active role in their own health care.
 Most states in the U.S. permit direct access testing to some degree.
-See the Genetics and Public Policy Center's Survey of Direct-to-Consumer Testing Statutes and Regulations for a list of regulations by state.

 In some respects, direct access testing has been around for some time.
 Over-the-counter home tests are a type of DAT since they do not require a prescription and can be bought and used at the consumer's discretion.
 Now, the trend has expanded to include laboratories offering clinical tests at the patient's request.
 In some retail centers, people can walk into a lab and request certain tests; wellness centers offer health screens and other lab tests; and free-standing and mobile testing facilities offer screening tests to the public, such as in grocery stores and pharmacies.